 Although this style of crowdfunding is not as common, it’s a great way for inexperienced real estate investors to hit the market running.
 It operates very similarly to a publicly traded REIT in that groups of investors pool their investments to purchase a property or set of properties.
 They all split the profits according to their contribution.

-The difference is that privately traded properties usually have much higher yields than those handled publicly.
+The key difference between real estate crowdfunding vs rental properties include the fact that the former is a way of passive income in real estate, while the latter requires you to be more responsible especially with the whole management of the property.
+The distinction is that privately traded properties usually have much higher yields than those handled publicly.
 There are fewer investors and upfront fees that get in the way.
 There are also lower barriers of entry, but this comes with higher risks.
 Take that into account and do your homework before pouring your cash into such a deal.

 - Live-In Flipping